 - Drain flies start out as oblong eggs, pale, elongated larvae with a suction cup under their bodies.

 - Afterwards they grow into pupae, and then into adults.
 Adult drain flies live for two to three weeks.

 Besides your sink and bathtub drains, drain flies can breed anywhere they find moisture.
 Drain flies can be found in the following areas:

 - dirty garbage cans

 - the wet lint under your washing machine

 Drain flies can enter your home through the drainpipes of bathtubs and sinks and through window screens.
 Drain fly larvae eat bacteria from the walls of drainpipes and sewers and adult flies eat sugars in liquids like flower nectar or fruit juices.

-If you see a drain fly infestation in your home, look for any stagnant water which is usually their breeding site.
+- If you see a drain fly infestation in your home, look for any stagnant water which is usually their breeding site.
 Double check areas where even a small amount of water could pool up, like trays under houseplants that catch extra water.

-If you see the drain flies coming out of your sink or shower, start by cleaning up any buildup debris and slime inside of your drains.
+- If you see the drain flies coming out of your sink or shower, start by cleaning up any buildup debris and slime inside of your drains.
 It's best to use a noncorrosive bacterial gel instead of an insecticide to quickly get rid of all the gunk in your drains.
 You can easily find some gels on the market made especially for safely eliminating drain flies.
 When you pour it down your drains, it clings to the sides of the pipes without harming any type of plumbing and will keep your drains flowing.